llj0824/weibo-research-guanghua/README.md

 # AI Identity Disclosure Effects on Social Media Engagement: A Weibo Experiment

+This project is designed to study the effects of AI identity disclosure on user engagement on the social media platform Weibo.
+It uses a Google Sheet as a control panel and database, powered by a Google Apps Script that interacts with the DeepSeek AI API to generate responses to Weibo posts.

 ## Research Team

 - **Institution**: Peking University (Beijing, China)